 - How to Increase The Number of Your Paying Customers

 The mobile app market is one of the largest in the world.
-Billions of people devote billions of hours to their phones and tablets every day.
-This creates endless opportunities for developers to turn their products into sources of stable income.
+Billions of people devote countless hours to their phones and tablets every day.
+This creates endless opportunities for developers to turn their products into sources of stable income and review potential app monetization strategies.
 Today we will explain all possible ways of monetization and how you can make money with your app.

 It should come as no surprise that mobile apps can be extremely solid sources of income.
 The total number of app downloads in 2018 is 194 billion and its number keeps growing every year.

 The overall number of app users globally is exceeding 5 billion and their global revenue is forecasted to reach 189 billion dollars by 2020, according to recent research.
 Needless to say that so many users present an amazing opportunity for developers to make money with apps.